All Executive Assistant Application Answers in Starfield Red Tape Blues Quest

 The Red Tape Blues mission requires players to help Trevor get a request for new equipment from the Deimos mining executive.
-However, the only way to assist him is by applying for the assistant to the director job, involving a series of questions during the recruitment process.
+However, you must apply for an Executive Assistant job to assist him, involving a series of questions during the recruitment process.
 We’re here to help you by showing you all the Executive Assistant application answers in Starfield to get you through the procedure quickly.

 Starfield Red Tape Blues Quest Answers

-Once you apply for the Executive Assistant at the Deimos Sales Terminal in Starfield, you’ll start the questionnaire for the job.
-It doesn’t necessarily matter which answers you choose, as they will relatively produce the same outcome.
-Nevertheless, those who respond poorly will trigger a dialogue with Peter Brennan, indicating how badly you did on the application process.
-But, if you want to pass the test with flying colors, we suggest these answers in the following order:
+Once you apply for the Deimos Executive Assistant job in Starfield, you’ll start the questionnaire during the application procedure.
+If you want to pass the test with flying colors, we suggest these answers in the following order:

 - Over 10 years.